 When the smartphone label was but a twinkle in someone’s eye, the term PDA was extant, meaning Personal Digital Assistant.
 These days, we talk about such things because the newer kid on the block has taken their place or the older device type has gone and evolved with Palm struggling to find its place in the brave new world.
 So this website will sell hand-held devices coming under both umbrellas and they seem to offer them SIM-free too, something that brings a cost penalty for the privilege.

-Haven’t had much to do with these people apart from poking around their website looking at what SIM-only deals that they have; I have to say that they look tempting too.
+Haven’t had much to do with these people apart from poking around their website looking at what SIM-only deals that they have.
+However, hearing the experiences of others with their network takes the shine off their offer.

-I have been with this bunch since they were part of BT and known as Cellnet.
+As it happens, I have been with this bunch since they were part of BT and known as Cellnet.
 The transformation to O2 and subsequent incorporation into the Telefonica group has not meant any disruption.
-Their BT origins and being part of the first wave of operators has meant that network coverage is good too.
+Their BT origins and being part of the first wave of operators has meant that network coverage is reasonable too, though voice services do come out better than data ones so that needs to be kept in mind.